sagemath/trac_to_gh/Issue 6431.md

 # Issue 6431: no call method from Laurent series into Power series ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6431

 Original creator: ncalexan